yuschick/stylelint-plugin-logical-css/README.md

 #### Options

+> Note: As of v0.13.0, the original `disable-auto-fix` option has been removed.
+> PLease use Stylelint's `disableFix` option instead.

 | Option | Description                                                   |
 | ------ | ------------------------------------------------------------- |
 | ignore | Pass an array of physical properties to ignore while linting. |